wowitsjack/choochoo-loader/README.md

 - **Decky Loader & SteamGridDB (Optional):**
   - Install **Decky Loader** on Steam Deck.
-  - Add **SteamGridDB** plugin → Use it to replace ChooChoo’s artwork with custom images or icons.
+  - Add **SteamGridDB** plugin → Use it to replace ChooChoo's artwork with custom images or icons.

 ---